cPanel: What You Need to Know

 So now that you have a better idea of what each section of the cPanel interface covers, what’s next?

-In this section, we’ll cover recommended first steps for new users.
+In this section, we’ll cover my six recommended first steps for new users.
 These are important tasks most people will want to complete shortly after gaining access to cPanel.
 If you’re a cPanel veteran and have already completed these steps, feel free to skip ahead and read on about cPanel recent developments.

 1. Changing your cPanel Password